Enhancement of broadband entangled two-photon absorption by resonant spectral phase flips: Effects of a spectral phase flip on the absorption of broadband entangled photons

 The introduction of a spectral phase flip at a specific frequency is a comparatively simple modification of a broadband entangled state that can be applied independent of the material properties of the absorber.
-We consider a broadband entangled state with a bandwidth of $b$ modified by a spectral phase flip at $\omega_-=\delta_s$,
+Here, we consider the application of a phase shift of $\pi$ to all photons above a frequency of $\omega_{gf}/2+\delta_s$ emitted from a source of broadband entangled photons by an appropriate modulator.
+We would like to note that this is a particularly simple version of the more versatile pulse shapers that have been used to modify the wavefunction of entangled photons in previous experiments \cite{Day04,PRL2005,Dayan07,OL2013}.
+Using such techniques, it is possible to implement a broadband entangled state with a bandwidth of $b$ determined by the source of entangled photons and a phase flip at a variable frequency difference of $\omega_-=\delta_s$

 where $0<\delta_s<b/2$.
 Note that the phase flip appears at both positive and negative values of $\omega_-$.
 This is a result of the bosonic symmetry of the photon wavefunction.
-In general, the above input state can be implemented by applying a phase shift of $\pi$ to all photons above a frequency of $\omega_{gf}/2+\delta_s$, using conventional pulse shaping technology \cite{Day04}.
 Also, we have chosen a negative sign for the wavefunction of the original input state, so that the wavefunction at $\delta_s=0$ is positive.
 Both $\delta_s=0$ and $|\delta_s|=b/2$ reproduce the original broadband entangled state, but the overall phase is opposite.
+The dependence of bandwidth and linewidth on the TPA rate without the phase flip has been studied in our previous work.

 The phase flip in the dispersion of the state will change the contribution of each resonance to the integral in Eq.(\ref{P_TPA}) according to the difference between the resonance $\delta_s$ at which the phase flip is applied and the resonant frequencies $\nu_m$ and $-\nu_m$.
 It is possible to solve these integrals for each level $m$, where we distinguish the integral of the resonant contribution $A_m(\delta_s)$ from the integral of the off-resonant contribution $B_m(\delta_s)$.
 The rate of TPA is then expressed by the squared sum of these contributions,